Checkmk

 type: integrated

-If instead you work with the dedicated account for monitoring, you will need the following content:
+If you use a dedicated account for monitoring, in its place, you will need the following content:

 C:\ProgramData\checkmk\agent\config\mk-sql.yml